MARBLE-Net: Learning to Localize in Multipath Environment with Adaptive Rainbow Beams: Simulation Results

 \subsection{Qualitative and Error Distribution Analysis}

-To gain deeper insight into the system's behavior, we visualize the spatial error distribution of the MARBLE-Net (adaptive) model in Fig.~\ref{fig:error_distribution}.
-The visualization aligns perfectly with the quantitative results in Table~\ref{tab:results_comparison}.
-The `L' scene (Fig.~\ref{fig:error_distribution}d) shows the lowest error, with the vast majority of the area in dark blue (low error).
-The `rounded-L' scene (Fig.~\ref{fig:error_distribution}c) also shows excellent performance, appearing visually superior to the `LoS-only' scene (Fig.~\ref{fig:error_distribution}a), which has larger green and yellow high-error regions.
-In stark contrast, the `circle' scene (Fig.~\ref{fig:error_distribution}b) exhibits large swathes of high-error (yellow, orange, and red) zones.
-These high-error zones correspond to areas where the uni-directional multipath effects are most severe, creating signal ambiguities that even the adaptive MARBLE-Net struggles to resolve completely.
-This visualization clearly illustrates that structured multipath (`L', `rounded-L') is exploited, while uni-directional multipath (`circle') remains a significant challenge.
+To gain deeper insight into the system's behavior, Fig.~\ref{fig:error_distribution} visualizes the spatial error distribution of the MARBLE-Net (adaptive) model, which is consistent with the quantitative results in Table~\ref{tab:results_comparison}.
+The `L' scene (Fig.~\ref{fig:error_distribution}d) exhibits the best performance, with most regions characterized by low localization errors.
+The `rounded-L' scene (Fig.~\ref{fig:error_distribution}c) shows strong overall performance but reveals spatial heterogeneity: the upper region near the semi-circular arc suffers from larger errors due to curved geometry inducing uni-directional reflections with limited angular spread, whereas the lower region near the straight wall achieves higher precision, as planar surfaces provide structured and directional specular reflections that can be effectively exploited as virtual anchors.
+This comparison highlights the nuanced role of multipath propagation: structured, directional multipath from planar geometries serves as a valuable localization resource, potentially outperforming LoS-only conditions, while confined uni-directional multipath from curved structures introduces ambiguities that degrade performance.

-The cumulative distribution function (CDF) of localization error, shown in Fig.~\ref{fig:cdf}, offers additional insight into performance consistency across environments.
-The `L' scene exhibits the most favorable distribution, with the curve rising steeply and reaching about 95\% probability at a \SI{2}{m} error threshold.
-The `rounded-L' scene also performs well, clearly outperforming the `LoS-only' case.
-In contrast, the `circle' scene shows a long-tailed distribution due to unidirectional ambiguous multipath, with large errors not fully displayed in the figure.
-These observations are consistent with Table~\ref{tab:results_comparison}, confirming that structured multipath is beneficial, whereas uni-directional multipath remains detrimental.
+The cumulative distribution function (CDF) of localization error in Fig.~\ref{fig:loc_cdf_23dbm} provides further insight into performance consistency across different environments.
+The `L' scene exhibits the most favorable distribution, with a steep rise reaching nearly 100\% probability at a \SI{2}{m} error threshold, indicating high localization stability.
+The LoS-only case follows as the second-best scenario, while the `rounded-L' and `circle' scenes show more gradual curves, with the `rounded-L' performance lying between the two.
+The `circle' scene exhibits the least favorable distribution, reflecting the difficulty of resolving signal ambiguities in uni-directional multipath environments.
+These trends are consistent with the results in Table~\ref{tab:results_comparison}, confirming that structured multipath is highly beneficial for localization, whereas the geometry of the `circle' scene remains a major limitation.